Are You Living Your Values?

 Yes, delays happen.
 But there are two ways to handle them.
 One is to pass the buck and not own it.
 The other is to acknowledge (well in advance of the project deadline) that the timeline is not on track.
 To be able to root cause why this is happening, fix the issue in the system and have a new, high-confidence timeline.
 That is ownership.

 This is just one example.
 Bring every issue, conflict, unmet expectation, etc with your direct reports back to company values.
 Ask them to do the same with their team members, and so on.
-Do this consistently and you every member of your company will be truly living the company’s values.
+Do this consistently and you every member of your company will be truly living your values.

 How often do we discuss our values in the company?